 Russia’s air force is not doing the job over Ukraine.
 Its fighter planes’ struggles are well documented and surprising.
 Some reports show that Russia’s fighter planes are grappling with basic navigation issues.
 The Su-34 fighter-bomber is an example.
 British military sources claim that Su-34 pilots are crudely affixing basic civilian GPS receivers to their cockpit controls.
 Moreover, the Su-34 is getting shot down in bunches, and Ukrainians are conducting fundraisers that sell parts from destroyed fighters.
 These are humiliating developments for Vladimir Putin’s air force.
 Airplanes the Russians thought would dominate the skies have been a failure.

-Ukrainians examining wrecked Su-34s are finding after-market GPS systems “taped to their dashboards,” according to British defense secretary Ben Wallace.
+Ukrainians examining the wrecked plane are finding after-market GPS systems “taped to their dashboards,” according to British defense secretary Ben Wallace.
 In comments issued May 9, Wallace said the Russians are exhibiting “poor quality of their own systems.”

 In another embarrassing twist, the Ukrainians are celebrating destroyed Su-34s in original ways.
 One group has collected pieces of downed fighters, which people can buy online for $1,000.
 The proceeds support the Ukrainian military.
 You can visit this site to donate and receive your prize from Su-34 wreckage.
 The keepsake is a blue-colored keychain that is hailed as an “original piece of aircraft skin” from an Su-34.
 One volunteer said the fund-raiser has accumulated $30,000 from the gimmick.